Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Risk register
 D. Residual risk

 A risk register lists all known risks for an asset, such as a database server, and it typically includes a risk score.
+Risk assessments might be use a risk register, but they are not risk registers.
+Residual risk refers to the remaining risk after applying secuirty cont